DavidMarPas/davidmarpas/README.md

 <h1 align="center">Hi 👋, I'm David Martínez Pascual</h1>
-<h3 align="center">A passionate researcher in Assisstive Robotics and Artificial Intelligence</h3>
+<h3 align="center">A passionate researcher in Assistive Robotics and Artificial Intelligence</h3>

 - 🦾 I’m currently working on **control architectures using Artificial Intelligence techniques to adapt the assistance of assistive robots.**